 Treatment for hypertensive heart disease depends on the seriousness of your illness, your age, and your medical history.

 Medications help your heart in a variety of ways.
-The main goals are preventing the blood from clotting, improving the flow of blood, and lowering your cholesterol.
-Examples of common heart disease medications include:
+The main goals are to prevent your blood from clotting, improve the flow of your blood, and lower your cholesterol.

 - nitrates to treat chest pain

-- statins for treating high cholesterol
+- statins to treat high cholesterol

 - aspirin to prevent blood clots